 District-level interviews on school governance in India suggest two important reasons for the variation in inspection frequency.
 The first is staffing.
 Districts are broken down further into administrative blocks, and schools within blocks are organized into clusters.
 School supervision is typically conducted by "block education officers" and "cluster resource coordinators".
 We find that a significant fraction of these posts are often unfilled.
-For instance, in 19 percent of the cases (where we have data) even the position of the "District Education Officer (DEO)", the senior-most education official in a district, was vacant(Centre for Policy Research, 2012).
+For instance, in 19% of the cases (where we have data) even the position of the "District Education Officer (DEO)", the senior-most education official in a district, was vacant (Centre for Policy Research, 2012).
 Further, there is high turnover in the education administration (the average DEO had a tenure in office of just one year) creating periods when the positions are vacant during transitions.
-The lack of supervisory staff at the block-level is even more acute, as 32 percent of these positions were estimated to be vacant in 2010 (the year of our survey) even by an official government report (13th JRM Monitoring Report, 2011).
+The lack of supervisory staff at the block-level is even more acute, as 32% of these positions were estimated to be vacant in 2010 (the year of our survey) even by an official government report (13th JRM Monitoring Report, 2011).
 Our interviews suggest that these staffing gaps at the block and cluster level are the most important source of variation in inspection frequency within districts, since blocks and clusters without supervisory staff are much less likely to get inspected.

 The second source of variation in inspections is the diligence of the concerned supervisory officer.
 Even if all the positions of supervisory staff were filled, there would be variation in the zealousness with which these officers visited villages/schools, which might lead to some areas being inspected more often than others based on whether they were in the coverage area of a more diligent officer or not.
-However, since supervisors are typically assigned a coverage area of clusters or blocks that comprise many villages, variation in monitoring frequency that is driven by supervisor-level unobservable characteristics is unlikely to be correlated with other village-level characteristics that are also correlated with absence.
-Of course, this action are high (and the incidence of such action is low), there may be other informal channels through which more frequent inspections serve as a disincentive for teacher absence.
-We also test to see if increased inspections are only correlated with reduced absence rates for contract teachers (who have less job security), and find that this is not the case.
-Increased inspections are significantly correlated with reductions in absence for both regular and contract teachers, and there is no significant difference between the two.
+However, since supervisors are typically assigned a coverage area of clusters or blocks that comprise many villages, variation in monitoring frequency that is driven by supervisor-level unobservable characteristics is unlikely to be correlated with other villagelevel characteristics that are also correlated with absence.
+Of course, this source of variation has implications for thinking about the likely effectiveness of hiring new supervisory staff (some of whom may be less diligent).
+We discuss these in Section 5.3.